drazengolic/kombinat/README.md

 After a new destination slice is set, subsequent calls to `Current` will always return the slice that was set, making the call redundant.

 To make the generator start from the beginning, call `Reset`.
+Reset preserves the destination slice.

 ## Functions